-The provisions set forth in the aforesaid Law will be applied for the first time in the next General Shareholders' Meeting, convened, inter alia, to renew the composition of the Board of Directors for the three-year period 2015-2017.
+The provisions set forth in the aforesaid Law have been applied by Banca Generali upon the election of the Board of Directors for the three-year period 2015-2017.

-In adopting the purposes and objectives set forth in the aforementioned regulations - meaning that, in a perspective of substantial equality, the aim is to promote gender balance and better access of the under-represented gender to board member positions - it bears recalling that, upon the next Shareholders' Meeting convened to appoint new governing and control bodies, the composition of the Board of Directors shall ensure that at least one fifth of members belongs to the less represented gender.
+In adopting the purposes and objectives set forth in the aforementioned regulations - in a perspective of substantial equality and with the aim to promote gender balance and better access of the under-represented gender to board member positions - it bears recalling that, upon the next Shareholders' Meeting convened to appoint new governing and control bodies, the composition of the Board of Directors shall ensure that at least one third of members belongs to the less represented gender.